Federal Tax Updates (Last Update: 3/27/20)

-- The state is extending deadlines for employers to remit withholding taxes.
-Taken together, these as payment is received by July 15, 2020.
-Under New Mexico law, however, interest will accrue on any unpaid balances from April 15 forward.
+- The state is extending deadlines for employers to remit withholding taxes to July 15, 2020.

 - Anyone who has filed a return and is due a refund can check the status of that refund through the Taxpayer Access Point (TAP) at tax.newmexico.gov.

 - Taxpayers are encouraged to file electronically or through the TAP system, if possible, to expedite their returns.

 - The Department of Taxation and Finance announced the state’s income tax filing deadline is being moved to July 15, 2020.

 - The new deadlines are applicable to individuals and businesses.
 The new deadline would be for filing tax returns and paying taxes owed.
 No interest or penalties would be charged for either state or federal filers.

 - If you are a quarterly or annual sales tax vendor, and were unable to file or pay your March 20, 2020, sales tax return due to COVID-19, you may be eligible to apply to have penalty and interest waived.
 To determine whether you are eligible, see N-20-1.